aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 ### Estimated monthly cost breakdown

-The following table provides a sample cost breakdown for deploying this guidance with 3 Amazon EKS clusters (one Karamada control plane and 2 managed clusters) in the US-East-1 `us-east-1` region for one month.
+The following table provides a sample cost breakdown for deploying this guidance with 3 Amazon EKS clusters (one Karmada control plane and 2 managed clusters) in the US-East-1 `us-east-1` region for one month.
 The AWS cost calculator is available [here](https://calculator.aws/#/estimate?id=03fdada5a7299a7b70c51a6c9b0037cd0117cbfc).
 Please that cost calculations are based on the default configuration options of the [End-to-end, fully automated](#end-to-end-fully-automated) guidance deployment method described below.

 | **AWS service**  | Dimensions | Cost, month \[USD\] |
 |-----------|------------|------------|